 • Nerve symptoms that interfere with fine motor skills or cause arm weakness

-If your service-connected conditions make it impossible to maintain employment, even in a sedentary setting, the VA may grant TDIU.
-This allows veterans to receive compensation at the full 100% rate, reflecting the real-life impact of their disability; even when the standard ratings don’t fully capture it.
-Our TDIU attorneys may be able to help you – call us today for a free case evaluation.
+If your service-connected conditions make it impossible to maintain employment, even in a sedentary setting, TDIU ensures you receive the full 100% rate.
+Our TDIU attorneys may be able to help you.
+Call us today to review your claim.

 Written by